Sec-ant/zxing-wasm/README.md

 ## Usage

 This package exports 3 subpaths: full, reader and writer.
 You can choose whichever fits your needs.
+However, bear in mind that [subpath imports needs a `moduleResolution` of `node16` or `nodenext` in your `tsconfig.json` file](https://github.com/microsoft/TypeScript/issues/44848#issuecomment-1212826554).

 ### `@sec-ant/zxing-wasm` or `@sec-ant/zxing-wasm/full`

-These paths includes functions to both read and write barcodes.
+These imports includes functions to both read and write barcodes.
 The wasm binary size is ~1.25 MB.

 ```ts
 import {